 As more men enter this stereotypically female sphere, it is essential to consider what tools and resources male caregivers need to succeed.
 Read this if you are a male caregiver by clicking here.

 AgingCare offers these 13 tips to make the role of a caregiver easier on everyone -click here.

 - Healthy Aging Tips for Women

 - Medicines and You: A Guide for Older Adults

-One of the most critical parts of your own retirement plan should be addressing your own future aging concerns so you limit the impact on your spouse and children.
-Since long-term care will impact you, your family, your savings, and your lifestyle, addressing the financial costs and burdens of aging should be part of your pre-retirement checklist.
+One of the most critical parts of your own retirement plan should be addressing your future aging concerns to limit the impact on your spouse and children.
+Since long-term care will impact you, your family, your savings, and your lifestyle, addressing the costs and burdens of aging should be part of your pre-retirement checklist.

 Long-Term Care Insurance is Easy and Affordable Asset Protection.
 Before you retire, be sure you plan so you can avoid making your family your caregivers.

 An LTC News author focusing on long-term care and aging.